Table of Contents

 Heavy vehicle/equipment securement: According to the Commercial Vehicle Safety Alliance, tiedowns used to secure auxiliary equipment (such as hydraulic shovels, booms, plows, crane arms, etc.) can now be included in the calculation of the aggregate working load limit.

-Metal coil securement: An exemption that was granted in 2011 concerning securement of metal coils grouped in rows with eyes crosswise expired on April 12, 2013.
-There has been no indication that the exemption will be renewed.
+Metal coil securement: A U.S. exemption that was granted in 2011 concerning securement of metal coils grouped in rows with eyes crosswise was extended for an additional two years beginning June 11, 2013.

 The above changes will be included in the next printing of the Cargo Securement Handbook.